OWASP/owasp-mastg/tests-beta/android/MASVS-NETWORK/MASTG-TEST-0x19-1.md

 ## Observation

-The output contains a list of URLs which are used for communication.
+The output contains a list of URLs potentially used for communication.

 ## Evaluation